danny087/frontend-Nc-news/README.md

 My northcoders news application.

 Check out the latest articles about topics like coding, football and cooking.
 Vote on your best articles and comments and even write a article and comment of your own.

 This is my front-end for my NC-news project.
 When interacting  with it, it sends requests to my back-end api and updates the database when you create a new article and comment or like a comment or an article.

-This application was made for me to get to grips with everything I learnt when on the back-end side of the course at northcoders.
+This application was made for me to get to grips with everything I learnt when on the Front-end side of the course at northcoders.

-Getting Started
+# Getting Started

 For developers